michalokienica-tieto/devopsAcademy/systemd/systemd-exercise.md

 - It will run periodically system-stats.service
 - Periods:
 - Every 10 seconds, every day at midnight
+- script from that service shouldnt run constantly (some changes to the script are needed then)
 - timer should be started when the timers.target is reached during system startup
 - timer reuquires to system-stats.servic be active and running before timer started